 The oldest signer was Benjamin Franklin, 70 years old when he scrawled his name on the parchment.
 The youngest was Edward Rutledge, a lawyer from South Carolina who was only 26 at the time.
 Rutledge narrowly beat out fellow South Carolinian Thomas Lynch Jr., just four months his senior, for the title.

 7. Two additional copies of the Declaration of Independence have been found in the last 25 years.

 In 1989, a Philadelphia man found an original Dunlap Broadside hidden in the back of a picture frame he bought at a flea market for $4.
 One of the few surviving copies from the official first printing of the Declaration, it was in excellent condition and sold for $8.1 million in 2000.
-A 26th known Dunlap broadside emerged at the British National Archives in 2009, hidden for centuries in a box of papers captured from American colonists during the Revolutionary War.
-One of three Dunlap broadsides at the National Archives, the copy remains there to this day.
+A 26th known Dunlap broadside emerged at the British National Archives in 2008 in a box of papers sent to the Crown centuries ago by a British official in colonial America.

 8. The Declaration of Independence spent World War II in Fort Knox.